genepi/ngs-class/scripts/project.md

 Sequencing chemistry was R9 (older chemistry version), which has a higher error rate than the latest V14 chemistry.

 ## Setup
-* Create a Word Document (named: SS23_NGS_PHD_Surname.docx) and document what you did (e.g. commands, screenshots, graphics).
-This file must be sent to us at the end of the class.
+* Create a Word Document (named: SS23_NGS_PHD_Surname.docx) and document what you do (e.g. commands, screenshots, graphics).
+This file must be sent to us at the end of the class to Sebastian/Stefan via Mail.
 * Create a folder `project-day` within  `genepi-teaching/students/<your-q-number>`.
-* Copy resulting fastqs from one of the barcodes (barcode 01 - barcode 12) to your `project-day`  folder.
+* Copy one of the barcode folders (barcode 03 - barcode 12, `cp -r <folder> .`) to your `project-day`  folder.
 The files are located here: `~/genepi-teaching/ngs-bioinformatics/2023-ngs-phd`.
-Barcode assignment by Stefan and Sebastian.
-Create a new sub-folder with the barcode name in the `project-day` folder.
+The structure should look like this at the end.

 ### Structure
 ```